Epemberton24/ThisGuyTho/README.md

 - 👋 Hi, I’m Elijah Pemberton
-- 👀 I’m interested in advancing in my career
+- I’m interested in advancing in my career
-- 💞️ I’m currently collaborate on a discord bot with a few friends from college
+- I’m currently collaborating with few friends from college on creating a discord bot.